-Users who want additional customization (such as a specific URL, adherence to specific branding requirements, or more customized graphic design or functionality) should contact their school or unit’s IT staff.
-Custom approaches to WordPress (including graphic design, other themes and plug-ins and custom URLs) can be accommodated through other campus and external service offerings, which may require payment for development, design, hosting or other project costs.
+Users who want additional customization (such as adherence to specific branding requirements or more customized graphic design or functionality) should contact their school or unit’s IT staff.
+Custom approaches to WordPress (including graphic design and other themes and plug-ins) can be accommodated through other campus and external service offerings, which may require payment for development, design, hosting or other project costs.

-Duke WordPress is managed by a team of staff with representation from the Office of Information Technology (OIT) and the Center for Instructional Technology (CIT).
-The service owner is OIT’s Academic Services group.
-Our team uses feedback from the campus community to make adjustments and improvements in the overall Duke WordPress service.
+Sites@Duke is managed by a team of staff with representation from the Office of Information Technology (OIT) and Duke Learning Innovation.
+The service owner is OIT’s Academic and Media Technologies group.
+Our team uses feedback from the campus community to make adjustments and improvements in the overall Sites@Duke service.
 Find out more about the service governance process.

-Duke WordPress grew out of a 2009-2010 pilot with the Duke Digital Initiative.
-Read more about the project’s history and future directions.
+Sites@Duke grew out of a 2009-2010 pilot with the Duke Digital Initiative.
+Read more about the project’s history.